 Tell me what’s happening with The Store right now?

-We are in the midst of a massive project at 180 The Strand, a huge office building that has been empty for a number of years.
-Under the creative direction of Alex Eagle and The Vinyl Factory we are establishing a hub for creative industries.
-So far we have been doing great events, we just finished Everything at Once with VF and The Lissen Gallery, but we are looking to open up to the public fully next year.
+The Store is in the midst of a massive project at 180 The Strand, a huge office building that has been empty for a number of years.
+Under the creative direction of Alex Eagle and The Vinyl Factory it’s establishing a hub for creative industries.
+So far there have been some great events like Everything at Once with VF and The Lissen Gallery, but The Store is looking to open up to the public fully next year.
 There will be studios, events, creative tenants like Dazed and other who are already moving in.
 My side is the food and instead of just creating another restaurant, what we are trying to do is create a whole new physical and digital food channel.
 We are building a kitchen studio for filming and are looking to let young talent in food and drink (and also other creative people who love food) to come and use the space.
 The aim is to have a platform for talent food, setup in a sustainable fashion, and have a great program of events that bring the building alive.

 How would you describe yourself in 5 words?